Last updated on April 6th, 2023 at 05:10 am

 I can’t tell you why, but for some reason, mountain sports and luminous colors go together like bread and butter.

 When you look back at the golden years of rock climbing (I’m talking pre-2000 era) ridiculously bright spandex and jazzy climbing shoes were all the range.
 Of all the ludicrously bright colors however, pink was perhaps the hottest color of choice, with many of the first ‘modern climbing shoes’ opting for a pink palette.
-Many ground-breaking shoes from Boreal, La Sportiva and Five Ten all used shades of pink.
+Many ground-breaking shoes from Boreal, La Sportiva, and Five Ten all used shades of pink.

 Five Ten NIAD Lace

-It’s only right that we start this list off with the NIAD Lace.
 This shoe is the predecessor of the most popular pink climbing shoe ever, the Anasazi lace.
 The Anasazi Lace was so well known throughout the climbing community they were simply referred to as the ‘Pinks’.

 The Pinks were originally released in the early ‘90s, a time when Five Ten were taking the climbing world by storm.
 For decades, the Pinks were a global powerhouse.
-Partly because of their unrivalled glove-like fit, partly because of Five Ten’s famous Stealth Rubber, these shoes were a force to be reckoned with.
+Partly because of their unrivaled glove-like fit, partly because of Five Ten’s famous Stealth Rubber, these shoes were a force to be reckoned with.

 Although the ‘Pinks’ were discontinued in 2020, the next-generation NIAD Lace was introduced to fill the hole that was left behind.